TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LockingApi/Index.rst

        LockingStrategyInterface::LOCK_CAPABILITY_EXCLUSIVE | LockingStrategyInterface::LOCK_CAPABILITY_NOBLOCK);

    // now use the locker to lock something exclusively, this will not block, so handle retry / abort yourself,
-   // e.g. by using a loop
-   if ($locker->acquire(LockingStrategyInterface::LOCK_CAPABILITY_EXCLUSIVE)) {
+   // for example by using a loop if ($locker->acquire(LockingStrategyInterface::LOCK_CAPABILITY_EXCLUSIVE)) {
        // ... some work to be done that requires locking